The objective of this tutorial is to hook an imported function in an ELF binary.

 }

-The flag is xored with 0x5C.
-To validate the crackme, the user has to enter Damn_YoU_Got_The_Flag:
+The flag is XORed with 0x5C.
+To validate the crackme, the user must enter Damn_YoU_Got_The_Flag:

 $ crackme.bin foo